 If the parties are unable to reach agreement regarding the updated estimate of the anticipated mine closure and reclamation costs for the upcoming year, the Board, as part of the Annual Security Review determination under Schedule C, shall provide direction regarding the acceptable estimate of anticipate mine closure and reclamation costs for the upcoming year.

-Schedule
+Schedule K. List of Approved Management Plans